CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Introduction

 \section{Introduction}

-Humans as social animals are more suited for living in groups and circles rather than alone.
-This, obviously, leads to multiplicity of social interactions, either direct, in which we communicate and exchange information and opinions, or observations, when one looks at how others behave or act.
-Both of these interactions are fundamental for spreading opinions, diffusion of innovation and influence in society -- typically starting from dyadic level~\cite{zbieg2012studying}, through small and larger groups~\cite{friedkin2011social, centola2015social}, sometimes even reaching the whole population.
-Our interactions also build a platform where people either reach consensus or polarise, or are somewhere between these two states.
-One of the interesting research areas when studying social interactions is analysing and modelling how information, ideas, and influence spread~\cite{pierce2001global, rogers1994diffusion, friedkin1990social}.
+As social animals, humans prefer living in groups rather than alone~\cite{dunbar2007evolution}.
+This style of living fosters frequent social interactions, directly between two individuals communicating and exchanging information and opinions about each other and indirectly when they discuss their acquaintances.
+These types of interactions are fundamental for spreading opinions, the diffusion of innovations, and influence in society, usually starting from the dyadic level~\cite{zbieg2012studying}, through small and large groups~\cite{friedkin2011social, centola2015social}, sometimes even reaching the whole population~\cite{granovetter1978threshold}.
+Classical sociological studies suggest that our interactions also build a platform where people either achieve a consensus, polarize, or are between these states~\cite{tarde1899}.
+One of the exciting research areas in more recent work in computational social science focuses on social interactions and aims to generate formal mathematical models of the spread of information, ideas, and influence in networked social systems~\cite{pierce2001global, rogers1994diffusion, friedkin1990social}.